bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     Legend
     + + + indicates a possible interaction with a human
-    ----- indicates an interaction between protocol roles ~ ~ ~ indicates a potential equivalence or communication between roles
+    ----- indicates an interaction between protocol roles ~ ~ ~ indicates a potential equivalence or out-of-band communication between roles
 ~~~

 - (A) The RQ interacts with the RC to indicate a need for resources on